the1mason/undying-web/README.md

 ## Configuration

-Change the following lines in appsettings.json or create a new appsettings.yml file to overriding it
+Change the following lines in appsettings.json or create a new appsettings.yml file overriding it

 ```json
 "JWT": {